A collection of reports and photos of the Iranian city of Shiraz

 A group of Instagram influencers with some 16 million followers in total are visiting Iran on a Famtrip (familiarization trip) organized by Iranian globetrotter Hoda Rostami, a social media influencer trying her best to offer the fascinating image of Iran to the world and encourage foreign tourists to discover Iran.

-Qavam orangery is a beautiful garden and mansion in the city of Shiraz, southern Iran, where you can travel to old times by walking in the bitter orange garden and enjoy its nice, artistic environment.
+Qavam orangery is a garden and mansion in the city of Shiraz, southern Iran.
+You can travel to old times by walking in this beautiful historical place.

 Qalat village, located 36 kilometres northwest of Shiraz in Fars province, is a beautiful historical village with a cool climate even in the hottest months of the year.
 The village is at an altitude of 2,065 metres above sea level with about 7,000 inhabitants.